Easy Yeast Roll Recipe

 How to make Yeast Rolls

-Like all yeast bread recipes, we’ll start by activating the yeast.
-Pour the sugar into the warm milk, then sprinkle the yeast over the sugar.
-Stir everything together and allow to sit for 5 minutes to proof.
+STEP #1: like all yeast bread recipes, we’ll start by activating the yeast.
+Adding the yeast to the warm milk with the sugar will ensure the yeast is cozy and fed, the start of a delicious and perfect yeast roll.
+Stir everything together and allow it to sit for 5-10 minutes to proof.

 KNEAD THE DOUGH

-Turn the dough out onto a lightly floured surface, and knead the dough by hand for about 8-10 minutes until it is smooth and elastic.
-Alternatively, you can knead the dough in a stand mixer fitted with a dough hook.
+STEP #4: turn the dough out onto a lightly floured surface, and knead the dough by hand for about 8-10 minutes until it is smooth and elastic.
+Alternatively, you can knead the dough in a stand mixer fitted with a dough hook (process pictured).

 HOW TO SHAPE DINNER ROLLS

-Shape each piece of dough into a ball by patting the dough into a small square, then pulling each corner into the center to create a pouch.
+STEP #7: shape each piece of dough into a ball by patting the dough into a small square, then pulling each corner into the center to create a pouch.
 Pinch the corners together to make a seal.
-Place formed roll into a prepared pan, spacing them out evenly (4 rows of 3).
+Place formed roll into the prepared pan, spacing them out evenly (4 rows of 3).

-Cover the rolls with a kitchen towel and allow to rise at room temperature for 1 hour.
+STEP #8: cover the rolls with a kitchen towel and allow them to rise at room temperature for 1 hour.

 Once all of the rolls are in the pan, you have the option of allowing them to rise in the refrigerator to bake at a later time or at room temperature to bake after their second rise.